SwissSign-AG/RaApi/README.md

 Helper method to generate a `JWT` for authenticating subsequent calls.

-The generated JWT has a valid of 8 hours.
+The generated JWT has a validity of 8 hours.
 If you plan to generate the JWT yourself, you need to set the following attributes and `HMAC256` sign the JWT with your API Key.